mtaung/eye_socket/README.md

 ```set_time()```: Sets the time on the pupil trackers.
 By default, pupil trackers will use UNIX epoch timestamps.
 You can leave it as is and normalise them after the fact; I personally find this more informative in my work.

 ```notify()```: This is the way pupil handles 'triggers'.
 Note that I haven't tested this particular method yet, so it likely breaks.
 It would generally be better protocol to record any internal data for your experiment through psychopy rather than pupil.
 I use this when working with stimulus that do not have convenient native means to generate data.

+## TODO

+* Validate notify()
+* Implement previously used middleman functionality i.e. pure py sockets for interfacing with tools that do not utilise ZMQ.